kapawlak/temp_lab_host/Courses/6/Common/FAQ.md

 - entering the lab under the influence of alcohol or drugs
 - bullying and hazing

+# Assignments

+## Where do I write my assignments?

+You should create a [Google Doc](https://docs.google.com/) on your UCSB email account to write your assignment in.
+You will need to be able to access this assignment during lab from your lab station's Chromebook.

+An example of how you might set up your assignment in google docs can be found [here](https://docs.google.com/document/d/1wHyNIoMf2gt6u1qYGjA57fjTVA8K-dKe-ZeCWxZPljE/copy).
+Please note that the answers to these questions are completely wrong :)

+## Are there any formatting guidelines for assignments?

+Please make sure that the following are on the first page of your assignment:
+- Your name
+- Your partner's name (except for Lab 0 and Prelabs, which are done independently)
+- Your TA's name
+- The Lab number/name

+Furthermore, make sure that each Exercise is clearly labeled (and in order) to receive credit for your answers.

+## How to I link a table or plot into my aGoogle Doc so that it automatically updates when I enter data?

+Instructions for how to do this can be found [here](https://support.google.com/docs/answer/7009814)

+## Where do I turn in my assignments?

+Your assignments will be turned in by submitting to the appropriate Gauchospace tile at the end of your lab section.
+You and your partner will submit one report between the two of you.

+## Where do I turn in my Prelab?

+Prelabs are also turned in by submitting to the appropriate Gauchospace tile.
+Prelabs are just a check that you have made a complete attempt at the material, so just submit your assignment file as-is before lab.

 # Tables and Graphs
 ## Q: How do I receive full credit on a table in my lab report?